 There are several laws to protect an employee’s privacy interests, including restrictions on conducting polygraph tests, HIV tests, genetic tests or drug tests, and inquiring about credit history, criminal background, or a job applicant’s health insurance coverage status or compensation history.

 Are there state rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?

-Effective January 1 2018 access to employee social media accounts is limited (21 V.S.A.
+Access to employee social media accounts is limited (21 V.S.A.
 Section 495(l)).
 The law provides exceptions for conducting appropriate investigations and accessing an employer-issued device.
 It also includes retaliation protection.

 Bring your own device